vonglasow/atoum-documentation/source/en/option_cli.rst

 -v / --version
 **************

-Cette option vous permet d'afficher la version courante d'atoum.
+This option allows you to display the current version of atoum.

 .. code-block:: shell